UBC-CS/cpsc330-2021W2/README.md

 Keep an eye on this paragraph at the top of the readme file, I will try to keep it up to date with urgent to-dos and important things.

 Time and place of the final have been released by UBC (see below under Deliverables).
-Unfortunately, it seems that the room assigned will not have outlets for all laptops like our classroom does.
-I am evaluating our options, and I need to know how many people do not have a laptop with a battery capable of lasting for the entire exam (~2 hours).
-If that is your case, or if you do not have a laptop for the final, please fill in [this survey](https://ubc.ca1.qualtrics.com/jfe/form/SV_bDuh89VDrGsZht4) **by next Monday, March 21st, 11:59pm.** If this does not apply to you, you do not need to do anything.

 Before our Thursday lecture (17/3), please watch: [16.1](https://youtu.be/GTC_iLPCjdY),[16.2](https://youtu.be/7W5Q8gzNPBc)